city41/particle.js/README.md

 ## Main Purpose

-This particle editor was written to support an article I wrote.
+This particle editor was written to support an article I wrote for [Build New Games](http://buildnewgames.com/particle-systems/).
 The needs of the article came first and so that does mean particle.js possibly has less than optimal choices for general usage.

-It would be nice if particle.js took on a life beyond the article, but in all honesty I have no plans for that just yet.
+I am currently in the midst of improving particle.js, primarily to support Cocos2D (see the last section below)

 ## License

 Licensed under Apache 2.0.
 This generally means you can do just about anything you want with this code.